These Dinner Rolls are light, fluffy and the best part is that they are baked by you!

 In a microwave safe bowl, microwave the 1 1/3 cups milk, 1 stick of butter (1/2 cup) and 1/3 cup sugar for 1-1 1/2 minutes until the milk is warm but not scalding.
 The butter will melt in the milk.

 To help cool down this mixture, add 2 cups of flour and the salt.
 Whisk to combine.

 Now add in the bubbled up yeast mixture, scrapping out any excess.
 Also add the eggs at this point.
 Continue to mix with a whisk.

-Add the remaining flour and change from a whisk to a rubber spatula.
-Stir to combine all ingredients (about 4-5 minutes).
+Add the remaining flour and change from a whisk to a wooden spoon or rubber spatula.
+Stir to combine all ingredients (stir for about 4-5 minutes).
 The dough will be a little sticky.

 Spray a large mixing bowl with non stick cooking spray and transfer the dough over to this bowl.
-Cover the top with plastic wrap and move the bowl to a warm spot in your house.
+Cover the top with plastic wrap and spray the top of the plastic wrap with cooking spray and then flip the plastic wrap over.
+This will keep the dough from sticking to the plastic wrap and move the bowl to a warm spot in your house.
 The dough needs to rise and double in size.
 Depending on the temperature, this will take about 1 1/2 hours.